RTMP Server Hosting: What It Is and How to Access It

 Via an Online Video Platform

-An easy way to access RTMP server hosting is through a professional online video platform, like Dacast.
-You’ll want to specifically look for a professional streaming platform that supports RTMP ingest and has an RTMP server.
+An easy way to access RTMP server hosting is through a professional online video streaming platform like Dacast.
+You’ll want to look for a professional streaming platform that supports RTMP, specifically ingest, and has an RTMP server.

 This approach is favorable because it doesn’t involve much technical know-how or support from an experienced developer.
 The RTMP server hosting happens behind the scenes, so connecting your RTMP-compatible sources is as simple as copying and pasting a URL.